-2.4.7 ETHICAL DESIGN
+730 2.4.7 ETHICAL DESIGN

 Journalists, as well as technologists, have decried the apparent lack of ethical standards in Big Data.
-The incorporation of ethical, and often technical, guidelines is part of ISO 27500 and a suite of IEEE working groups, especially P7000, P7002, P7003, and P7007.
-As the work of these teams proceeds, features and capabilities that enhance the Security and Privacy Fabric and add to the NBD-SPSL will surface.
+The incorporation of ethical, and often technical, guidelines is part of ISO 27500 [45] and a suite of IEEE working groups, especially P7000 [46], P7002 [47], P7003 [48], and P7007 [49].
+As the work of these teams proceed, features and capabilities that enhance the Security and Privacy Fabric and add to the NBD-SPSL will surface.
 The subsections below touch on a few aspects of ethical design.
-Other topics may be investigated in the future, including relations to systems management.

-2.4.7.1 Self-Cleansing Systems
+736 2.4.7.1 Self-Cleaning Systems

-Some reports suggest that as much as 20% of the data in global firms is less than fully reliable.
-This citation is repeated in a proposal by Khayyat et al. [46], in which the case is made for self-cleansing Big Data systems.
-The presence of erroneous or misleading information, such as citizens mistakenly placed on terrorist watch lists or falsely connected to other criminal activities, is a Big Data security and privacy problem.
+737 Some reports suggest that as much as 20% of the data in global firms is not fully reliable.
+This citation is repeated in a proposal by Khayyat et al. [50], in which the case is made for self-cleaning Big Data range systems.
+The presence of erroneous or misleading information, such as citizens who are mistakenly placed on terrorist watch lists or falsely connected to other criminal activities, is a Big Data security and privacy problem.
+Their work and other research [51] reflect increased attention to data quality, data